JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

 These answers are great, and you're feeling confident before your interview.
 Now, let's create a single source of truth to reference at a later point.
 Use Copilot in Word to compile the questions and answers into an FAQ document.

-1. Open Microsoft Word and start a new document.

-1. Select the Copilot icon in the Home ribbon.
-The Copilot pane opens on the right side of the screen.

-1. Enter the following prompt:

-    +++Create an FAQ document with the following questions and answers: [List of Questions and Answers copied from Copilot Chat].+++
+1. In the same Copilot Chat window, prompt Copilot to

+    +++Create a Word document with this output.+++

+    Copilot generates a new Word document titled **FAQ Document**.

+1. Open this document to review.

-1. Review and format the document as needed.
+1. Enable editing to verify and updatae the document as necessary.

+1. Select **File > Save As**.
+Browse and navigate to your OneDrive folder.

+1. Save the document as **FAQ Document**.

-#### Exercise 6 - Send a thank you email using Copilot in Outlook
+#### (Optional) Exercise 6 - Send a thank you email using Copilot in Outlook

 1. Open Outlook and select **New email** button to start composing your thank you note.